Revised September 17, 2024

-Concerts in the Department of Dance will take place in person during the 2022-23 season, and the department will continue to utilize the website virtualdance.studio.uiowa.edu as a virtual program for each concert.
+Concerts in the Department of Dance will utilize the website virtualdance.studio.uiowa.edu as a virtual program for each concert.
 This platform allows us to integrate and embed content from various platforms, which will allow the choreographers some flexibility in the program information they choose to share.

-• Choreographers will submit their bio, program information, and any supporting media (photos, text, etc.) via an online Microsoft Form.
+• Choreographers will submit their program information through an online Microsoft Form.
 You will need to use your HawkID@uiowa.edu to login to complete this form.
-If you have any questions, please contact Jen Knights at jen-knights@uiowa.edu.
+If you have any questions, please contact Kayla Schindler at kayla-schindler@uiowa.edu.

 Format Guidelines